 How to get a free meal and drink?
 What about free hotel if it’s going to be an overnight delay?
 Wait for the announcement from your airline or head over to their information booth at the airport and they will help you.
 They should help you.

 Have you ever had your flight delayed?
-Click here to learn more about flight delays & what are your rights in this case.
+Learn more about EU flight delay compensation, and what are your rights in these situations.

 Submit your claim for airline compensation now.